slowernews/wisdom-tldr/README.md

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*

+Be cautious.
+Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
+Entrepreneurs are more risk averse than general population.

 > *'Scratch your own itch.'*

 > *'Gold [rushes](#on-herd-mentality) make the shovel sellers rich, not the gold seekers.'*

 ===
 ###On economics and politics